 A coordinator would ensure that the City's efforts from various Chapter 380 agreements can be structured in a variety of ways, but for departments are focused in the same direction.
-A coordinator can also Jersey Village the structure should be limited to reimbursement of a serve as a single point of contact and information clearinghouse for portion of the sales tax or property tax generated by a conforming entities wishing to develop within the City.
+A coordinator can also portion of the sales tax or property tax generated by a conforming entities wishing to develop within the City.
 In this capacity, the project.
-Reimbursement for project costs under a Chapter 380 coordinator would also be responsible for preparing and compiling agreement could be applied to new retail/service/entertainment and demographic and real estate data that may be valuable in the decisionoffice uses.
-Chapter 380 incentive programs could also be structured to making process of outside entities interested in relocating to or incentivize rehabilitation of existing buildings by reimbursing owners for developing within the City.
-This position should focus on implementing a portion of the costs associated with improving the appearance or the economic development and Highway 290-related goals identified in the comprehensive plan, with a particular focus on marketing to outside businesses and coordinating Highway 290 corridor redevelopment.
-This position does not necessarily need to be an added staff member; A MMD adds an additional layer of taxation or assessment to properties currently the City Manager handles these duties, but in the future this recognize the assets that the community offers.
-Since 2016 the • community has attracted a new generation of young families, but as the population continues to age continuing to do so to a high level is seen as vital to the long term vibrancy of the community and the school system.
-A branding and marketing program is seen as essential in promoting the community and making sure that Jersey Village is recognized as one of the premier first-tier suburbs of Houston.
+Reimbursement for project costs under a Chapter 380 coordinator would also be responsible for preparing and compiling office uses.
+Chapter 380 incentive programs could also be structured to making process of outside entities interested in relocating to or a portion of the costs associated with improving the appearance or the economic development and Highway 290-related goals identified in the comprehensive plan, with a particular focus on marketing to outside businesses and coordinating Highway 290 corridor redevelopment.
+This position does not necessarily need to be an added staff member;